tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_status_codes.md

 * A required parameter is absent from the endpoint

 Where possible, document the exact text of the error in the documentation so that it easily surfaces in searches.

-## Next steps

-Now that you've completed the [API reference tutorial](docapis_api_reference_tutorial_overview.html), you're ready to either critique or create your own API reference topic.
-See the next topic, [Activity: Critique or create an API reference topic](docapis_api_reference_activity.html).